shervinsahba/shervinsahba.github.io/about/index.md

 I'm a fan of guitar, writing, chess, rock climbing, hiking, lifting, travel, spontaneous forays into art, and game design.

 ### About this page
-This webpage was made using <a href="https://www.github.io">Github Pages</a> and powered by the <a href="https://jekyllrb.com/">Jekyll</a> static site engine.
-The theme has been adapted from <a href="https://jekyllthemes.io/theme/brume">Brume</a> theme.
+I made this site on <a href="https://www.github.io">Github Pages</a> using the <a href="https://jekyllrb.com/">Jekyll</a> static site engine.
+The theme I adapted from <a href="https://jekyllthemes.io/theme/brume">Brume</a> theme.
 Github Pages provides free storage, Jekyll is FOSS, and the Brume theme is similarly free under a Creative Commons license.

+Vector icons, like the <i class="fas fa-file-pdf"></i> symbol on the home page are implemented using <a href="https://fontawesome.com/?from=io">Font Awesome</a> and <a href="https://jpswalsh.github.io/academicons/">Academicons</a>.
+Code highlighting, such as that seen in this [post](/email-obfuscation), is via <a href="https://prismjs.com/">Prism</a> CSS and Javascript.
+Again, all free to use.

 Pretty sweet.